 $20 per ticket

-$5 shipping & handling
+$5 shipping & handling if purchased online

 Tickets are also available at the following locations:

 Aroostook Milling in Houlton and Presque Isle